Kokkyō no nagai tonneru wo nukeru to, yukiguni de atta

 (Hyperdia is a super-useful website you can use to check the train schedules; there’s a good guide to using Hyperdia here)

-(This page contains an affiliate link i.e. if you follow the link from this page to Amazon and make a purchase, 4corners7seas will receive a commission from Amazon.
-This commission comes out of Amazon’s profit margin at no extra cost to you; thank you in advance should you choose to do so!)
+(This page contains affiliate links i.e. if you follow the links from this page to Japan Rail Pass or Amazon and make a purchase, 4corners7seas will receive a commission from them.
+This commission comes out of their profit margin at no extra cost to you; thank you in advance should you choose to do so!)